OLIVE OIL: 9 BEAUTY TRICKS

 1. Morning Drink

 Wake up the inner beauty in you by starting the day with a lemon, olive oil, and honey concoction.
-Squeeze the juice of half a lemon into a cup of hot water; add 1 teaspoon of honey and 1 tablespoon of extra-virgin olive oil.
-Have this before breakfast and make it a routine; it’s an ideal way to wake up your liver with a good dose of vitamin C and to start your healthy daily intake of extra-virgin olive oil.
+Squeeze the juice of half a lemon into a cup of hot water; add one teaspoon of honey and one tablespoon of extra-virgin olive oil.
+Have this before breakfast and make it a routine; it’s an ideal way to wake up your liver with a good dose of vitamin C and start your healthy daily intake of extra-virgin olive oil.

 2. Natural Exfoliant 1

 Our body naturally gets rid of dead skin, but sometimes it hangs on too long, giving us a dull, tired-looking complexion.
 Exfoliating removes dull, tired, dead cells and rejuvenates the skin.
 Use this natural scrub twice a week to help keep your complexion clear and healthy.
-You might need to double the ratios for a whole body and face scrub.
+You might need to double the whole body and face scrub ratios.
 Make a paste using 2 teaspoons of sea salt and 3 tablespoons of olive oil.
-Using the tips of your fingers, rub the mixture on your face, neck, and body using circular movements, paying special attention to the thicker skin on your knees, elbows, and T-zone area (across the forehead and down the nose forms a T shape).
-This is also especially good for use on dry, cracked heels.
+Using the tips of your fingers, rub the mixture on your face, neck, and body using circular movements, paying particular attention to the thicker skin on your knees, elbows, and T-zone area (across the forehead and down the nose forms a T shape).
+This treatment is also perfect for use on dry, cracked heels.

 3. Natural Exfoliant 2